ma2701/space-invaders/README.md

 2) fix the player game element to look more like the original game      -- DONE

-2.1) reset all game elements when the whole game is reset
+2.1) reset all game elements when the whole game is reset               -- DONE

 2.2) update "lives" area when player is hit                             -- DONE